 - Report or block you

 - Unfollow you entirely

 4. You’re abusing the retweet (RT).

 There’s nothing wrong with retweeting content, but it shouldn’t be the core of your content strategy.
 Why should anyone follow you when they can go straight to the source instead?

 Don’t try to retweet everyone who mentions your brand or uses your hashtag.
 It’s a well-intentioned mistake, but it can quickly clog up timelines and you will lose followers.

-Also, don’t ask for RTs.
-If your content is great, the RTs will come naturally.
+Also, don’t ask for re-tweets.
+If your content is great, they will come naturally.

 5. You’re using the follow/unfollow strategy.

 This is something most of us experienced within minutes of joining Twitter.
 A brand follows your account, so you follow them back.
 It’s the beginning of a beautiful friendship…until you realize they’ve unfollowed you!
 This is no way for a business to build customer loyalty.

 As mentioned in point #3, this relates to the idea of building the right followers.
 Follow accounts that make sense for your business and brand.
 There’s no need to follow every single person who follows you and try to keep a 1:1 strategy.